Rbuchmayer/implementing_core_data_structures/src/writeup/WriteUp.md

 -   The ADT for a WorkList explicitly forbids access to the middle elements.
 However, the FixedSizeFIFOWorkList has a peek(i) method which allows you to do exactly that.
 Why is this an acceptable addition to the WorkList ADT in this particular case but not in general?
     In other words, what about fixed size FIFO worklists makes peek(i) make sense?
 Why does peek(i) NOT make sense in other worklist implementations?<pre>
-In other worklists, the length of the list can make the array grow very large, so it may take a long time to find the element.
-In a fixed length list, the length of the list is controlled and fixed.
+In other worklists, the resizing of the worklist can make the array grow very large, so it may take a long time to find the element.
+In a fixed length list, the length of the list is controlled, so we know it will not grow out of control.
 </pre><br>
 -   As we've described it, a `TrieMap` seems like a general-purpose replacement for `HashMap` or `TreeMap`.
 Why might we still want to use one of these other data structures instead?<pre>